Cyclenerd/static_status/README.md

 [![Bagde: Ubuntu 22.04 LTS](https://github.com/Cyclenerd/static_status/actions/workflows/ubuntu_2204.yml/badge.svg?branch=master)](https://github.com/Cyclenerd/static_status/actions/workflows/ubuntu_2204.yml)
 [![Bagde: GitHub](https://img.shields.io/github/license/cyclenerd/static_status)](https://github.com/Cyclenerd/static_status/blob/master/LICENSE)

 Simple Bash script to generate a static status page.
-Displays status of websites, services (HTTP, SAP, MySQL...) and ping.
-Everything easy to customize. 🤓
+Displays the status of websites, services (HTTP, SAP, MySQL...), and ping.
+Everything is easy to customize. 🤓

 You can also easily check more complicated things with this script.
-For example if a text is present in a web page or if a host appears in the route path (traceroute).
+For example, if a text is present in a web page or if a host appears in the route path (traceroute).
 Checking the route path is useful, for instance, if you have a backup mobile internet connection in addition to your cable connection.

 ![Screenshot](images/Status-Page-Screenshot.jpg)